Borland: Borland International, Inc. era

 In 1987, Borland purchased Wizard Systems and incorporated portions of the Wizard C technology into Turbo C. Bob Jervis, the author of Wizard C became a Borland employee.
 Turbo C was released on May 18, 1987.
 This drove a wedge between Borland and Niels Jensen and the other members of his team who had been working on a brand-new series of compilers at their London development centre.
 They reached an agreement and spun off a company named Jensen & Partners International (JPI), later TopSpeed.
 JPI first launched an MS-DOS compiler named JPI Modula-2, which later became TopSpeed Modula-2, and followed up with TopSpeed C, TopSpeed C++, and TopSpeed Pascal compilers for both the MS-DOS and OS/2 operating systems.
 The TopSpeed compiler technology still exists as the underlying technology of the Clarion 4GL programming language, a Windows development tool.

 Fiscal 1987 revenue was $29.2 million and pretax earnings were $4.7 million.
 Borland by that year was directly confronting Lotus and Ashton-Tate.
-In September 1987, Borland purchased Ansa-Software, including their Paradox (version 2.0) database management tool.
+In September 1987, Borland purchased Ansa-Software, including its Paradox (version 2.0) database management tool.
 Richard Schwartz, a cofounder of Ansa, became Borland's CTO and Ben Rosen joined the Borland board.

 The Quattro Pro spreadsheet was launched in 1989.
 Lotus Development, under the leadership of Jim Manzi, sued Borland for copyright infringement (see Look and feel).
 The litigation, Lotus Dev.
 Corp. v.
 Borland Int'l, Inc., brought forward Borland's open standards position as opposed to Lotus' closed approach.
-Borland, under Kahn's leadership, took a position of principle and announced that they would defend against Lotus' legal position and "fight for programmer's rights".
+Borland, under Kahn's leadership, took a position of principle and announced that it would defend against Lotus' legal position and "fight for programmer's rights".
 After a decision in favour of Borland by the First Circuit Court of Appeals, the case went to the United States Supreme Court.
 Because Justice John Paul Stevens had recused himself, only eight justices heard the case, and concluded in a 4–4 tie.
 As a result, the First Circuit Court decision remained standing but did not bind any other court and set no national precedent.

 Additionally, Borland's approach towards software piracy and intellectual property (IP) included its "Borland no-nonsense license agreement"; allowing the developer/user to utilize its products "just like a book".
 The user was allowed to make multiple copies of a program, as long as it was the only copy in use at any point in time.